 As unfair as it may appear, as long as it’s in their Terms and Conditions or estimate then yes your solicitor may charge a fee for this.
 This fee is not dictated by Santander but by your Rochester conveyancing practitioner.
 Some firms on the Santander panel will levy ’dealing with mortgage’ fee and others do not.

 It has been 3 months since my purchase conveyancing in Rochester took place.
 I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £180,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I have been on the look out for a flat up to £245,000 and identified one close by in Rochester I like with open areas and railway links in the vicinity, however it's only got 52 remaining years left on the lease.
-I can't really find anything else in Rochester in this price bracket, so just wondered if I would be making a mistake buying a lease with such few years left?
+Over the last few months I have been searching for a flat up to £305k and identified one near me in Rochester I like with amenity areas and railway links nearby, the downside is that it only has 51 remaining years left on the lease.
+I can't really find anything else in Rochester for this price, so just wondered if I would be making a grave error purchasing a lease with such few years left?

-Should you need a mortgage that many years will likely be problematic.
-Discount the price by the anticipated lease extension will cost if not already taken into account.
-If the current proprietor has owned the premises for a minimum of 2 years you could request that they start the process of the extension and pass it to you.
-An additional ninety years can be extended on to the current lease term with a zero ground rent applied.
-You should consult your conveyancing lawyer concerning this matter.
+Should you require a home loan the remaining unexpired lease term will be an issue.
+Discount the offer by the amount the lease extension will cost if not already taken into account.
+If the existing proprietor has owned the premises for a minimum of twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
+An additional ninety years can be extended on to the existing lease and have £0 ground rent by law.
+You should consult your conveyancing lawyer about this.